Pushing on Text Readability Assessment: A Transformer Meets Handcrafted Linguistic Features: Introduction

 Our main objectives are creating advanced semantic features and hybrid models.
 But our contributions to academia are not limited to the abovementioned two.
 We make the following additions:

 \textbf{1.} We numerically represent certain linguistic properties pertaining to advanced semantics.

-\textbf{2.} We develop a large-scale, openly available 255 features extraction Python toolkit (which is highly scarce\footnote{A known exception is Dr. Vajjala's Java toolkit, available at bitbucket.org/nishkalavallabhi/complexity-features.} in RA).
+\textbf{2.} We develop a large-scale, openly available 255 features extraction Python toolkit (which is highly scarce\footnote{An exception is Dr. Vajjala's Java toolkit, available at bitbucket.org/nishkalavallabhi/complexity-features.} in RA).
 We name the software \textbf{LingFeat\footnote{github.com/brucewlee/lingfeat}}.

 \textbf{3.} We conduct wide searches and parametrizations on transformers\footnote{github.com/yjang43/pushingonreadability\_transformers} and traditional ML\footnote{github.com/brucewlee/pushingonreadability\_traditional\_ML} for RA use.